adno/tubelex/README.md

     ```python tubelex.py -x```

-6. Alternatively consult the help and process the files as you see fit:
+6. Alternatively, consult the help and process the files as you see fit:

     ```python tubelex.py --help```

-7. Optionally remove the language identification model, intermediate files and the downloaded subtitles to save disk space:
+7. Optionally remove the language identification model, intermediate files, and the downloaded subtitles to save disk space:

     ```rm *.ftz *.zip; rm -r jtubespeech/video```